NIT-DGPortal/StudentPortal/README.md

   <h4 align="center">An Django based web-app exclusively for NIT Durgapur</h4>
 </p>
 <p align="center">
+  •
   <a href="#key-features">Key Features</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#license">License</a> •
   <a href="#credits">Credits</a> •
+  <a href="#KWoC">KWoC</a> •
 </p>

+## KWoC
+We are more than excited to be a part of [Kharagpur Winter of Code](https://kwoc.kossiitkgp.org/).
+If you're contributing as a part of this program, we will be having a special mention of such contributors in the repo.
+Once again, Happy coding
 ## Key Features
 <ul>
   <li> Based on Python</li>